libretro/docs/docs/library/beetle_psx_hw.md

 !!! attention
 	Adding multi-track games to a RetroArch playlist is recommended.
 (Manually add an entry a playlist that points to `foo.m3u`)

-### Game compression
+### Compressed content

-Alternatively to using cue sheets with .bin files, you can convert your games to .pbp (Playstation Portable update file) to reduce file sizes and neaten up your game folder.
+Alternatively to using cue sheets with .bin/.iso files, you can convert your games to .pbp (Playstation Portable update file) or .chd (MAME Compressed Hunks of Data) to reduce file sizes and neaten up your game folder.

+#### PBP

 A recommended .pbp convert tool is PSX2PSP.

 If converting a multiple-disk game, all disks should be added to the same .pbp file, rather than making a .m3u file for them.